 Second semester of 11th grade is perhaps the most intense stretch of the college admission testing gauntlet that students must run.
 Many Compass students have just taken or are about to take their SAT or ACT, but for those applying to a highly selective college, there is no rest for the weary!
-It’s time to finalize a plan for Subject Tests targeting a test date on May 7th and/or June 4th.
-Subject Tests are required or expected by only about 40 of the most selective US colleges and universities, but these institutions tend to attract the most attention from ambitious students.
+It’s time to finalize a plan for Subject Tests targeting a test date of May and/or June.
+Subject Tests are required or expected by only about 20 of the most selective US colleges and universities, but these institutions tend to attract the most attention from ambitious students.

 - Choosing the subjects in which you have the most potential